steadylearner/faceio_example/README.md

 ## Conclusion

-I hope having this example and blog post was helpful to you start to testing the facial authenticaiton app with [FaceIO][FACEIO website].
+I hope having this example and blog post was helpful to you start to testing the facial authentication app with [FaceIO][FACEIO website].

 It will be also useful as a Next js and Sqlite full stack app example.